tvsnarayana/tech-interview-handbook/algorithms/README.md

   - Single node.
   - Two nodes.
   - Very skewed tree (like a linked list).
+- A tree is an undirected, connected, acyclic graph.
 - Recursion is a common approach for trees.
 When you notice the subtree problem can be used to solve the whole problem, you should try recursion.
 - When using recursion, always remember to check for the base case, usually where the node is `null`.
 - When you are asked to traverse a tree by level, use depth-first search.